kubedb/cli/docs/guides/mysql/custom-config/using-custom-config.md

 Once we see `[Note] /usr/sbin/mysqld: ready for connections.` in the log, the database is ready.

-Now, we will check if the database has started with the custom configurations we have provided.
+Now, we will check if the database has started with the custom configuration we have provided.

 First, deploy [phpMyAdmin](https://hub.docker.com/r/phpmyadmin/phpmyadmin/) to connect with the MySQL database we have just created.